menix1337/WindowsGSM.TheIsleLegacy/README.md

 - `listtype=api` - Enables API mode (required for API-based lists)
 - `apiurl=...` - Your API base URL or full endpoint URL (required)
-- `apibearertoken=...` - Bearer token for authentication (optional, only if your API requires it)
+- `apibearertoken=...` - Bearer token for authentication (optional, only if your API Headers requires it)

 ### API Endpoint